rimamehr/Pewlett-Hackard-Analysis/README.md

 ## Results:

 ### Part 1 of the Analysis-
 - In the first part we created a Retirement Titles table that held all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
-When we further looked into this huge list of 133,776 records we realized that there were duplicate enteries, probably becuase this list contained every record of change in job/title for the retiring population.
+When we further looked into this huge list of 133,776 records we realized that there were duplicate entries, probably because this list contained every record of change in job/title for the retiring population.

 <p align="left">
   <img src="/Images/retirement_titles.png">